-An African American security guard asked a student to not call him the N-word.
+An African American security guard asked a student to not call him the n-word.
 That request got him fired

-(CNN)An African American security guard told a student to stop calling him the N-word.
+(CNN)An African American security guard told a student to stop calling him the n-word.
 It cost him his job.

 Marlon Anderson was a security guard at Madison West High School in Wisconsin.
 Last Wednesday, he was called in to help the assistant principal escort a student from school grounds, he told CNN.